 Chinatown has always been a bit of a cafe wasteland, so I was also happy to see some cool cafes in the area now.
 As.is on 45 Rama IV Rd was one of my favourites.

 Part of my motivation visit to Chinatown has been to document the changes happening, before the metro arrives.
-The Blue MRT line is being extended from Hua Lamphong through Rattanakosin.
+The mass transit system of Bangkok is expanding, and the Blue MRT line is being extended from Hua Lamphong through Rattanakosin.
 It will have a stop at Chinatown (Wat Mangkon station) and near the Grand Palace.
 This will change the way tourists see the city as well, as you could stay on Sukhumvit Road and get the metro to the biggest tourist attraction in one train trip.

 You can already see signs of gentrification on Charoen Krung Rd, near the future Wat Mangkon metro station.
 There’s an apartment and Holiday Inn Express development under construction, along with previously unseen chain stores.